uhi22/foccci/README.md

 # News

+## 2023-10-25 First Order of Populated Boards

+Received four reservations on openinverter forum, and this was the trigger to create version v4.1 with minor layout improvements, and to order a batch of five at JLCPCB.
+Total cost for five: $127.32 including shipping, taxes and duties.
+The DRV8874 was out of stock, and the QCA7005 is anyway not in their stock.
+So the material price is

+- 25€ JLCPCB populated PCB
+- 12€ QCA7005
+- 4€ 2 x DRV8874
+- 1€ RF transformator
+- <1€ connectors for programming and serial line

 ## 2023-10-08 Light-Bulb-Demo-Charging on Alpitronic and ABB works

 Using the foccci V3 board together with ccs32clara software, the muehlpower voltage sense board, a cheap chinese relay, the light-bulb-demo